sharansirius/react_enablement/README.md

 ### -------------------- Annexure 1 --------------------

-#### Series of questions asked while setting up the eslint with approach 2 where we are using eslint installed globally.
+#### Series of questions asked while setting up the eslint in step 3, approach 2.

 #### How would you like to use ESLint?